 Yes, bad indoor air quality will cause the filters in your air conditioners and heating units to be clogged up.
 This will further encourage bacterial growth and humidity levels.
 If you’ve noticed your house having bad indoor air quality, try ventilating your house and then call a technician to check the condition of filters in your HVAC system.

-Top Tech Mechanical Services Inc is a professional HVAC service.
+Top Tech Mechanical Services Inc. is a professional company for HVAC services.
 We also provide excellent and affordable heating service in Kennesaw, GA, that can easily be booked on the phone or on our website.
 We are trustworthy and provide services that provide customers with 100% satisfaction.